 The Board of Adjustment shall vote to approve or deny the variance within 30 days after the close of the public hearing.
 The concurring vote of a four-fifth majority of qualified members of the board is required to approve a variance.
 Vacant seats and disqualified members are not considered members of the board if no qualified alternates are available.

 (E) Required Findings:

-A variance shall be issued if the board of adjustment finds:
+A variance shall be issued if the board of adjustment finds all of the following: